 Home staging is an extremely lucrative career when you know how to properly charge for your services.
-Today I’m going to dive into a taboo topic: How Much Do Home Stagers Make?
+Today I’m diving into a taboo topic: How Much Do Home Stagers Make?

 It makes me cringe when I hear figures as low as $30 per hour being touted as ‘great income’ for home staging.

-Home sellers stand to profit anywhere from $10,000 to $75,000 after employing the services of a home stager, so they are willing to pay a premium for that expertise.
+Home sellers stand to profit anywhere from $10,000 to $75,000 after employing the services of a home stager.
+When they understand that payback, they’re willing to pay a premium for the right expertise.

-When you offer the cheapest home staging in town, you will attract clients who don’t value what a home stager does.
-After all, if they save a few hundred dollars on staging advice, and fail to get results, what was the point?
+When you offer the cheapest home staging in town, you attract clients who don’t value what a home stager does.

-The knowledge of an expert home stager is extremely valuable because of the effect it can have on how long a home takes to sell and its final selling price.
+The knowledge of an expert home stager is extremely valuable.
+It affects how long a home takes to sell and the final selling price.

 After the initial consultation, a home stager can make at least $1,000 if the client wants the stager to complete the home staging project for them.
 This figure can go as high as $5,000 to $10,000 depending on the needs for that property, the home stager’s expertise, and where they live.